l0k0ms/workshops/log-workshop-2/steps/step3.md

-Since this application is running over Docker container, in order to collect all monitoring data, the Datadog Agent runs as a container alonside the one of your application.
+Since this application is running over Docker containers, in order to collect all monitoring data, the Datadog Agent runs as a container alongside the one of your application.
 The Datadog Agent container is configured via environment variables and mounting volumes on the underlying host:

 ```yaml
 agent: